Flow based approach for Dynamic Temporal Causal models with non-Gaussian or Heteroscedastic Noises: Identifiability results

 where $f^i$ and $g^i$ are differentiable functions, with $g_i$ strictly positive and $\epsilon^{i}_t \sim \mathcal{N}(0,1)$ are mutually independent normal noises.
-The THGNM is identifiable if $\frac{1}{g^i}$ is not a polynomial of degree two. \end{theorem} \textbf{Identifiability of Temporal Restricted Heteroscedastic noise model (TRHNM).} We present and prove in Appendix \ref{sec_TGRHNM} our second identifiability results of a TRHNM (Theorem \ref{theo_TRHNM}), where $\epsilon^{i}_t$ can follow any arbitrary density distribution.
+The THGNM is identifiable if $\frac{1}{g^i}$ is not a polynomial of degree two. \end{theorem} \end{mybox} \textbf{Identifiability of Temporal Restricted Heteroscedastic noise model (TRHNM).} We present and prove in Appendix \ref{sec_TGRHNM} our second identifiability results of a TRHNM (Theorem \ref{theo_TRHNM}), where $\epsilon^{i}_t$ can follow any arbitrary density distribution.
 We states the results for bivariate time series, in which we show that, if a backward model exists, a differential equation will always hold.
 Then inspired from Peters et al. \citep{peters2014causal}, Immer et al. \citep{immer2023identifiability}, and Strobl et al. \citep{strobl2023identifying}, we define TRHNM and show its identifiability.

-Our last theoretical result states that the mixture of identifiable temporal causal models with either non Gaussian or heteroscedastic noises is also identifiable as defined in definition \ref{def_identifia}. \begin{theorem}[Identifiability of the mixture of identifiable temporal causal models] Let $\mathcal{F}$ be a family of $K$ identifiable temporal causal models, $\mathcal{F}=$ $\left(p_{\theta^r}(\cdot| \cdot,\mathcal{G}^r)\right)_{r=1}^K$ that are linearly independent and let $\mathcal{M}_K$ be the family of all $K$-finite mixtures of elements from $\mathcal{F}$, i.e.,
+Our last theoretical result states that the mixture of identifiable temporal causal models with either non-Gaussian or heteroscedastic noises is also identifiable as defined in definition \ref{def_identifia}. \begin{mybox} \begin{theorem}[Identifiability of the mixture of identifiable temporal causal models] Let $\mathcal{F}$ be a family of $K$ identifiable temporal causal models, $\mathcal{F}=$ $\left(p_{\theta^r}(\cdot| \cdot,\mathcal{G}^r)\right)_{r \in \mathbb{N}^*}$ that are linearly independent and let $\mathcal{M}_K$ be the family of all $K$-finite mixtures of elements from $\mathcal{F}$, i.e.,